pihomeserver/Kupiki-Hotspot-Script/README.md

 - A Raspberry Pi 3
 - An ethernet cable
 - A power supply for the Raspberry Pi
 - A micro SD card with a raspbian-like OS installed.
-For this project i used [minibian](https://minibianpi.wordpress.com/) which optimized for this project
+For this project i used [minibian](https://minibianpi.wordpress.com/) which is optimized for this project
 - An internet access of course